drowley8/sona/README.md

 Generates a sine wave at FREQUENCY hertz, LENGTH seconds, and AMP volume.
 BITRATE should match the BITRATE given to player.play() and player.save().
 The range for FREQUENCY is 20-20000.
 LENGTH is not limited by a range.
-The range for AMP is 0-63.
-At this time, AMP should not exceed 64.
+The range for AMP is 0-127.
+AMP should not exceed 128.

 `waveforms.noise(LENGTH, BITRATE)`
 Generates white noise for a length of LENGTH seconds.
 BITRATE should match the BITRATE given to player.play() and player.save().